bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+You use useRouteMatch to access a match without rendering a <Route>.
 1. How would you explain form validation to someone who has never programmed before?
+Form validation is used to make passwords a certain amount of characters long for example to prevent against hackers.
 1. In 1-2 sentences, define end to end testing.
+End to end testing is software testing involving huge chunks/wholes of software and testing them as opposed to smaller bits or components.

 ## Instructions